Sleep Apnea Treatment Without CPAP in Southlake

 Oral Appliance Therapy

-Consider oral appliance therapy as your CPAP alternative if you have the following:
+Consider oral appliance therapy if you have:

-- Severe sleep apnea, but aren’t getting good results with CPAP
+- Severe sleep apnea but aren’t getting good results with CPAP

 - Mild to moderate sleep apnea

-- Obstructive sleep apnea
+- Obstructive sleep apnea (not effective for central sleep apnea)

 Get Sleep Apnea Treatment in Southlake